What CRC Actually Reviews

 Drift

-Drift occurs when payroll behaviour slowly changes over time — without a clear trigger.
+Drift occurs when payroll behaviour gradually changes over time — without a clear trigger or obvious failure.

-Minor configuration updates, manual adjustments, and evolving rules can gradually alter outcomes across pay runs.
+Small configuration updates, manual adjustments, and evolving payroll rules can quietly shift how payroll is calculated across pay runs and employees.

-What looks stable on the surface can quietly move away from expectation.
+What appears stable on the surface can slowly move away from expected outcomes — often without being detected.

 CONFIGURATION DRIFT ANALYSIS